Click here for Call for Papers

 English (preferable), Japanese, Chinese and Korean

-Papers presented at the conference are highly encouraged to submit to The Journal of East Asian Philosophy (published by Springer, peer-reviewed, all in English)
+We hope to publish presented papers in a special issue of The Journal of East Asian Philosophy (published by Springer, peer-reviewed, all in English)

 Submission deadline of abstracts for organized panels and individual papers